microprediction/humpday/README.md

 ### Explanation

 See:
-- [HumpDay: A Package to Take the Pain Out of Choosing a Python Optimizer](https://www.microprediction.com/blog/humpday) in the microprediction blog.
+- [HumpDay: A Package to Take the Pain Out of Choosing a Python Optimizer](https://www.microprediction.com/blog/humpday).
 This is the follow-on article to:
 - [Comparing Python Global Optimizers](https://www.microprediction.com/blog/optimize).